onefrankguy/frankmitchell.org/posts/get-email-when-chef-runs-fail.md

 One of my favorite parts of [Jenkins][] is email notifications.
 You get email both when a job fails, and when it goes back to being normal.
-Mimicing this functionality in [Chef][] is a matter of using [exception and report handlers][] to send you email when a run fails or finishes.
+Mimicing this functionality in [Chef][] is a matter of using [exception and report handlers][] to send email when a run fails or finishes.

 ## Writing your own handler ##